-With over 25 years of sobriety combined, our staff has provided recover services for several years in Austin.
-We have a shared mission to provide a structured and supportive environment for those looking for more individual attention, community, and accountability.
+We share a common mission to provide a structured and supportive environment for those looking for more individual attention, community, and accountability.
 Post residential treatment, many of us are not equipped with the necessary life skills and recovery tools to live balanced, sober and happy lives.
 Our founders have created an environment that has the fundamental building blocks for recovery as well as the life skills and spiritual guidance that will provide our residents with the solution to achieve permanent sobriety and lifelong recovery.

-Ascension House is a unique and intimate setting nestled in the beautiful upscale Tarry Town neighborhood located in downtown Austin.
-Our extended care residence works together with different PHP and IOP centers around the Austin area who’s services can include comprehensive assessments, weekly psychiatrist visits, 12-step education, CBT, health and nutrition education, mindfulness, meditation, and yoga.
-While our weekdays are focused on meetings & therapy, our curriculum in the home focuses on taking our residents through the 12-steps, spiritual healing, life skills, fitness, and therapeutic recreation.
+Ascension House is a unique and intimate setting nestled in the beautiful upscale centrally located neighborhoods.
+Our extended care residence works together with different PHP and IOP centers around the Austin area.
+While our weekdays are focused on meetings and our in home programming focuses on taking our residents through the 12-steps, spiritual healing, life skills, fitness, and therapeutic recreation.

 A message from our founders